 We will submit a demand letter to the appropriate insurance companies demanding compensation for your losses and negotiate aggressively on your behalf.
 We will keep you informed of our negotiations on your behalf and any settlement offers received.
 We will offer trusted guidance based on decades of experience to help you make well-informed decisions.

 Our attorneys have been helping individuals and families rebuild their lives after devastating losses for more than 40 years.
 Wrongful death cases can take many months to resolve.
-You want to work with an established law firm that has the resources to pursue the case to a conclusion.
+You want to work with an established wrongful death law firm that has the resources to pursue the case to a conclusion.

 Chiumento Dwyer Hertel Grant handles wrongful death claims on a contingent fee basis, so you do not have to worry about how to afford an attorney when your family is experiencing financial stress due to the loss of a loved one.
 You will not owe any attorney’s fee unless we are successful in obtaining compensation for you through a wrongful death settlement or jury award.

 Contact Our Palm Coast, FL Wrongful Death Lawyers

 If your family has suffered the loss of a loved one in a preventable accident or due to misconduct caused by someone else, please allow a compassionate Florida wrongful death lawyer at Chiumento Dwyer Hertel Grant to review the details and guide you through the process of holding the responsible parties accountable for your loss.
 We have been helping families in Flagler and Volusia counties since 1973.
 Contact us today to speak to a compassionate lawyer.